mrityunjay-pandey/netflix-clone/README.md

 A beautiful frontend clone of Netflix's landing page built with HTML and CSS.
 This project replicates the modern and sleek design of Netflix's homepage, featuring responsive design and interactive elements.

+> **Disclaimer:** This is a clone project created for educational purposes only.
+This is not the official Netflix website.
+All rights belong to Netflix.

 ![Netflix Clone Preview](assets/images/logo.svg)

 ## Features